microsoft/ebpf-for-windows/.internal/vm-extension/README.md

 ### Creating the VM Extension Handler Package

+>IMPORTANT: ensure that all the Handler's scripts, *both PowerShell and CMDs in the "`\scripts`" folder*, are product-signed before zipping the package.

 1. Once you have the eBPF redistributable package to be released from the CI/CD pipeline, create the VM Extension ZIP file by executing the following PowerShell script from the `.azure` folder:

     ```PS